tigoe/mqtt-examples/arduino-client-example.md

 If you've used Arduino before, you probably have the basic idea now. and you can modify things from here to get what you want.

+## Send from another client

+If you'd like to test this without a friend, there is a p5.js JavaScript example in this repository. called [p5js-mqtt-client](p5js-mqtt-client/).
+To run it, make sure you've downloaded the repository, then open the index.html page in a browser.
+Then click the button that appears in the page.
+A circle in the center of the screen should light up when you click the button, and if your Arduino is connected, the LED should light up too.
+Similarly, when you press the pushbutton on the Arduino, the circle on the HTML page will light up.
+Both the HTML page and the Arduino are MQTT clients of the shiftr.io broker.